djfarly/gatsby-plugin-graphql-preview/README.md

 # Gatsby Plugin GraphQL Preview

-> **A Gatsby plugin to automatically make the source-graphql parts of your
-> application available as a live updating preview.**
+**A Gatsby plugin to automatically make the source-graphql parts of your application available as a live updating preview.**

-_This plugin is in a pretty early status.
-Use at your own risk._

-Requires React 16.8 or newer. (it uses hooks 🤫)

 This works by doing the following: